angel-zh/baby-tracker-app/README.md

 - sign in with a username and password
 - sign out
 - create a profile for my baby
-- log my feedings
+- log feedings
-- log my sleep times
+- log sleep times
-- log my diaper changes
+- log diaper changes
 - view all my logs
 - edit my logs
 - delete my logs